World News | Trump Hopes for Ceasefire Progress in Russia-Ukraine War in Monday Calls with Putin, Zelenskyy | LatestLY

 Brink said the sign that she needed to depart was an Oval Office meeting in February where Trump and his team openly berated Zelenskyy for not being sufficiently deferential to them.

-Trump's frustration about the war had been building before his post Saturday on Truth Social about the coming calls, which he said would begin first with Putin at 10 a.m.
-Monday.
+Trump's frustration about the war had been building before his post Saturday on Truth Social about the coming calls.

 Trump said his discussion with Putin would focus on stopping the “bloodbath” of the war.
 It also will cover trade, a sign that Trump might be seeking to use financial incentives to broker some kind of agreement after Russia's invasion led to severe sanctions by the United States and its allies that have steadily eroded Moscow's ability to grow.